department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/meetings-and-decisions/meeting-notes.md

 - Megan Gayle, Designer for S&D Team

 #### Notes
-- They will show the spreadsheet in the design intent review
+- Megan & Cassandra will show their spreadsheet in the design intent review to set stage for why this is needed
-- Megan doesn't have all of the states in her comps
+- Megan doesn't have all of the states in her comps yet
-- Point out the differences in the elements that they observed
+- Megan & Cassandra will point out the differences in the elements that they observed
-- They will also attach this to the design review ticket
 - Megan will share her comps first since it's global search
     - They are not showing the right rail because it's being discontinued
     - The green link text is consistent across Search.gov and cannot be modified.